dringeis/dringeis.github.io/_pages/podcasts.md

 permalink: /podcasts/
 ---

-I am passionated in radio, podcasting and audio production.
+I passionate myself  for radio, podcasting and audio production, especially field recording.
 It is for me a great way to spread knowledge, touch people directly with sounds and is really practical.
 I am trying to create some myself, in French or English.

 ***